wangyi-fudan/Eleya/README.md

 I estimate that the power of Eleya should be similar to that of GPT-2.

-# Why not open source it?

-It takes me a whole year to develop Eleya day and night.
-Technically it is more advanced than Google etc. I want to keep the technology right now.
-I share the software because I feel lonely.

 # Dr. Wang Yi 王一

 School of Life Sciences, Fudan University